Durham volunteers tackle flooded business district

-The small town of Durham is facing a massive cleanup in its business district after serious flooding and some evacuations July 4th.
+DURHAM, Kan.
+(KSNW) – The small town of Durham is facing a massive cleanup in its business district after serious flooding and some evacuations July 4.

 Residents in the community are cleaning up the mess with a lot of volunteers.